'Elden Ring' gets an official streetwear clothing line

 “After getting killed by the second boss about 50 times I just unplugged my PS3, went outside, and left it there for a few hours because I couldn’t deal with it anymore,” he laughs.
 “But I was fascinated by the worldbuilding.”

-As for why ARK/8 chose Elden Ring to base this release on, Eetvelde praises the “mystery” of The Lands Between, along with FromSoftware’s approach to letting players figure the game out for themselves.
+As for why ARK/8 chose Elden Ring to base this release on, van Eetvelde praises the “mystery” of The Lands Between, along with FromSoftware’s approach to letting players figure the game out for themselves.

 “There’s a lot of substance to that game, and that’s what we’re trying to do on the clothing side as well,” he explained.
 “We really take our time to create collections, and I hope we’re able to convey that there’s a lot of depth and investment in the items we create.
 It’s not just about releasing a basic sweater with a great graphic – we really tried to go beyond that.”